Mind0xP/Frida-Python-Binding/README.md

 Easy to use Frida python binding script for Android reversing automation.
 The idea behind the script was to make frida's binding much easier and quicker, as of:
 1. Enumerate every connected device (usb/remote/local) to your machine and generate a selection menu.
-2. Automatically install frida agent on a selected device with changeable arguments (dir location, execution path etc). inside the `bin` folder I have placed a `frida-server` v1.7.3 for android x86, make sure to use the same version on your client or just replace the file with your current version, in other cases you can use the `--frida-exec-path` argument to specify a different path for your `frida-server` binary.
+2. Automatically install frida agent on a selected device with changeable arguments (dir location, execution path etc). inside the `bin` folder I have placed a `frida-server` v10.7.3 for android x86, make sure to use the same version on your client or just replace the file with your current version, in other cases you can use the `--frida-exec-path` argument to specify a different path for your `frida-server` binary.
-3. The script is able to enumerate running processes(`--list-pids`)/installed packages(`--list-apps`) and generate a selection menu for the user.
+3. Ability to enumerate running processes(`--list-pids`)/installed packages(`--list-apps`) and generate a selection menu for the user, so each spawn/attach will become easier to handle.
+4. Download and set as default new/old frida-server version and arch by user demand, use the `-d` argument to use this feature, also the user can choose a specific version that is already located under `bin` folder, use the `-fv` argument.

 ### Demo